-This crypto surveillance startup — ‘We’re bomb sniffing dogs’ — just raised Series A funding – TechCrunch
+This crypto monitoring startup — ‘We’re bomb-sniffing dogs’ — just raised Series A funding – TechCrunch

 AM: I can’t comment on that, but I would say there isn’t a bank right now that isn’t thinking about how they’re going to get exposure to crypto assets, and in order to do that in a safe, compliant and robust way, they have to employ crypto-specific solutions.

-Right now, there’s the new frontier — the clients we’re currently working with, which are these crypto-pure exchanges, broker dealers. liquidity providers, and even traditional financial institutions that are coming into crypto and opening a crypto operation or a crypto desk.
+Right now, there’s the new frontier — the clients we’re currently working with, which are these crypto-pure exchanges, broker dealers, liquidity providers and even traditional financial institutions that are coming into crypto and opening a crypto operation or a crypto desk.
 Then there’s the new new frontier; your NFTs, stablecoins, indexes, lending platforms, decentralized protocols and God knows what [else] all of a sudden reaching out to us, telling us they want to do the right thing, to ensure the users on their platform are well-protected, and that trading activities are audited, and [to enlist us] to prevent any manipulation.

 TC: How does your subscription service work and who is building the tech?